ART & Design

 We aim to ensure that all pupils:

-become proficient in drawing, painting, sculpture and other art, craft and design techniques, through links with the local and wider multicultural community
+- become proficient in a range of techniques, through links with the local and wider multicultural community

 - evaluate and analyse creative works using the language of art and design